 - 77. Some states referred to measures in place that consider the heightened vulnerability of specific LGBT groups: LBT women are protected by legislation in 19 states; 18 states have measures targeting persons with ethnic minority backgrounds; 17 states have measures for persons with disabilities; LGBT sex workers have the least protection with only 11 states reporting measures that consider their specific vulnerabilities. - 78.
 There is some progress in implementing measures to promote the employment of transgender persons and their experiences in employment, albeit limited.
-22 states report having measures in place to protect the privacy of transgender persons regarding the disclosure of their gender history and former name in the context of employment, which remains a low level for workplace protection of transgender persons.
+While 22 states report having measures in place to protect the privacy of transgender persons regarding the disclosure of their gender history and former name in the context of employment, 15 either did not respond or responded negatively.